-- the impulse to active experiments for Amadeo was the discovery of Gay-Lussac’s gas laws;
+- The impulse to active experiments for Avogadro was the discovery of Gay-Lussac’s gas laws.

-- the scientific activity of the scientist began with the study of electrical phenomena;
+- Avogadro’s scientific activity began with the study of electrical phenomena.

-- Initially, the hypothesis was rejected by most chemists – in their opinion, it did not correspond to experimental data.
+- Initially, his hypothesis was rejected by most chemists, as it did not correspond to experimental data.

-Falling in love with chemistry is the best option to celebrate the day!
-This is an amazing, spectacular and beautiful science: if you understand its essence, then it is easy to “drown” in it with your head!
-Tell the children about the law, explain its essence, show with examples.
-Test your knowledge of chemistry – there are many tests on the Internet.
-Buy a white T-shirt and print Avogadro’s number on it – this way you will definitely attract even strangers to the holiday.
-Meet other chemists of this era.
+The best way to celebrate Mole Day is to fall in love with chemistry!
+This is an amazing, spectacular, and beautiful science, and if you understand its essence, you will find it easy to get lost in it.
+Consider teaching children about the law and its essence, or showing examples.
+You can also test your knowledge of chemistry by taking tests available on the internet.
+Another option is to buy a white T-shirt and print Avogadro’s Number on it – this will surely attract passersby to the holiday.
+Consider also finding and meeting other chemists of this era.